finos/datahelix/docs/ProfileDeveloperGuide.md

 ...
 ```

 After loading the set from the file, this constraint behaves identically to the [inSet](#predicate-inset) constraint.
+This includes its behaviour when negated or violated.

 ## Textual constraints